ManikMaity/cs50/README.md

-# cs50
+# CS50 by Harvard University
-This is my cs50 code up to week - 2.
-Still learning.
+## Hi, My name is [Manik Maity](https://www.linkedin.com/in/manikmaity/).
+This is my cs50 code repo.